cristiandaniele/Software-security-course/Project_guidelines/project_guidelines.md

 Note that afl-cmin and afl-tmin try very different forms of minimisation: afl-cmin tries to minimise a set of inputs and afl-tmin tries to minimise a single input.

-# Report
+## Report

 You final report should:
 - summarise the outcomes of your fuzzing experiments
-- reflect on these outcomeas and the tools
+- reflect on these outcomes and the tools

-## Outcomes of the fuzzing experiments
+### Outcomes of the fuzzing experiments

 For your fuzzing experiments, describe for each tool or each tool combination of fuzzer and sanitiser: